GameBridgeAI/ts_serialize/docs/blog.md

     }
 }
 ```
 By passing the JSON as our input we can use JavaScript to read it and convert it to what we need.
-For our date we create a new Date from the string value.
+For our date, we create a new Date from the string value.
 When we set the key on the object we make sure the "_" is removed and to capitalize the next letter.
 Serializing we do the same thing but return a JSON value.

 ```ts
 class User {